Bydgoszcz Canal: Location

 The area was created about 12,000 years ago by a divide between the basins of Oder and Vistula rivers.
 The canal starts in downtown Bydgoszcz, flowing through the western part of the city, it then crosses Bydgoszcz district on 7 km and ends at Nakło nad Notecią.

-The Bydgoszcz Canal is a key element of the Vistula-Oder River Waterway (294.3 km long), which in turn is part of the international E-70 waterway, connecting Antwerp (Belgium) and the Atlantic Ocean to Klaipeda (Lithuania) and the Baltic Sea.
+The Bydgoszcz Canal is a key element of the Vistula-Oder Waterway (294.3 km long), which in turn is part of the international Waterway E70, connecting Antwerp (Belgium) and the Atlantic Ocean to Klaipėda (Lithuania) and the Baltic Sea.
 Its main intended role comes as being a component of this east–west navigable shipping route.

-The Vistula-Oder waterway runs through the Brda River (tributary of the Vistula river), linked to the Bydgoszcz canal: two water locks are located in the city.
+The Vistula–Oder Waterway passes through the Brda River, a tributary of the Vistula, and connects to the Bydgoszcz Canal, which contains two water locks located within the city.

-Further sections of the waterway runs via the canal to Nakło nad Notecią through 14 water locks.
-In Nakło, the waterway uses Noteć and Warta rivers, before reaching the Oder river.
-Several large harbors and berths are available en route: Bydgoszcz, Nakło, Ujście, Czarnków, Krzyż Wielkopolski, Gorzów Wielkopolski and Santok.
+Beyond Bydgoszcz, the waterway continues through the canal to Nakło nad Notecią, passing through 14 water locks.
+At Nakło nad Notecią, it follows the Noteć and Warta rivers before ultimately joining the Oder River.
+Several large harbors and berths are available en route: Bydgoszcz, Nakło nad Notecią, Ujście, Czarnków, Krzyż Wielkopolski, Gorzów Wielkopolski and Santok.